haydarkadioglu/snake-game-made-of-by-AIs/README.md

 - **Cursor-auto-mod**

 The goal was to observe how well these AI models could generate clean, functional, and optimized code for a Python game using Pygame.
 Each AI's output was reviewed and combined to create the final version of this game.

+# Prompt

+Create a Python Snake Game in Pygame with smooth controls, increasing difficulty, and a scoring system.
+Add a retro arcade UI and bonus power-ups for extra fun.
+Keep the code clean and optimized.

 ## Features
 - **Smooth Controls**: Responsive and intuitive gameplay.